Date of Award

 Doctor of Philosophy (PHD)

 Currently, online professional development is growing rapidly in business and industry.
 The purpose of this study was to determine whether learners' cognitive styles influenced the learners' online course satisfaction and the possible relationships with student demographic characteristics.
 83 participants of a Southeast Florida public school district completed the data-gathering instruments.
 Data was entered into a Statistical Package for the Social Science (SPSS) computer program for statistical analyses.
 Results suggest that cognitive learning styles influence a learner's online course satisfaction.
 Furthermore, certain student demographic characteristics effect online course satisfaction.
 Successful experience in an online learning environment increases student achievement.

 Butler, Heather, "Investigating the Impact of E-Learner Cognitive Style on the Predictive Value of Student Success in Online Distance Education Courses" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 129.